Fundacio-Bit/jee-app-dist/README.md

 4. Edit [40_jboss](./settings/40_jboss) file.
 These values set default Jboss EAP Home and installation target according environment. **The environment scope is local to your script**

     If jboss version < 7 should be manually installed.
-Othewise, keycloak uri arg must be setted.
+Othewise, keycloak uri arg must be set.

     ```bash
     # jboss section